PolarTerrestrialEnvironmentalSystems/Glacial-Pinaceae-Refugia/README.md

-This documentation accompanies the manuscript “Glacial refugia, post-glacial dynamics and hybrid zones of Pinaceae in Eurasia captured from sedimentary ancient DNA” by Stefano Meucci, Kathleen R. Stoof-Leichsenring, Yanrong Zhang, Andrei A. Andreev, Konstantin V. Krutovsky, Boris K. Biskaborn, Inger G. Alsos, Laura Parducci, Kevin Nota, Sandra Garcés-Pastor, Petr Kuneš, Walter Finsinger, Eleonora Cagliero, Daniel Vondrák, Jaroslav Kukla, Darrell Kaufman, Barbara Wohlfarth, Heikki Seppä, and Ulrike Herzschuh.
-The associated pipeline reflects the workflow presented in the manuscript and includes a series of Bash and R scripts for bioinformatic preprocessing and data analysis.
-The content and specific purpose of each script are outlined below.
+This documentation accompanies the manuscript “Glacial refugia, post-glacial dynamics and hybrid zones of Pinaceae in Eurasia captured from sedimentary ancient DNA” by Stefano Meucci, Kathleen R. Stoof-Leichsenring, Yanrong Zhang, Andrei A. Andreev, Konstantin V. Krutovsky, Boris K. Biskaborn, Inger G. Alsos, Laura Parducci, Kevin Nota, Sandra Garcés-Pastor, Petr Kuneš, Walter Finsinger, Eleonora Cagliero, Daniel Vondrák, Jaroslav Kukla, Darrell Kaufman, Barbara Wohlfarth, Heikki Seppä, and Ulrike Herzschuh, submitted to Ecosphere (Ecological Society of America).

+This repository contains the Supporting Tables Repository.
+The file “Supporting Tables Repository” contains the following supplementary tables:
+Table S1.
+Overview of sediment core sites and associated metadata.
+Table S2.
+List of primers used for the production of hybridization baits targeting chloroplast genomes.
+Table S3.
+Reference genomes and individual´s DNA extractions used in the study.
+Table S4.
+Summary of library pools for the hybridization capture experiment.
+Table S5.
+List of all sediment samples, including information on DNA extraction and library preparation.
+Table S6.
+List of all sediment samples, including information and statistics on quality control, taxonomic assignment, mapping and coverage.
+Table S7.
+Number of ascertained species-specific SNPs identified from chloroplast reference genomes and detected in sediment samples based on matching genomic positions and alleles (see Material and Methods, section 2.8).
+Table S8.
+Genus-specific NEXUS files, generated from SNP-call VCFs with post-mortem C>T substitutions removed, were used to construct TCS haplotype networks.

+The folder “Bioinformatic pipeline” reflects the workflow described in the manuscript and contains a set of Bash and R scripts used for bioinformatic preprocessing and data analysis.
+A detailed description of each script’s function is provided below.

 Script: 01_FASTQC_FASTP.sl
 Notes: Script for processing multiple samples of a single sediment core (e.g., Bolshoe Toko), to be adapted for each individual core.